ndpar/clj-time/README.md

 ; They're registered and ready to use.
 ```

-Now you can use `org.joda.time.DateTime` objects when "writing" to the database
+Now you can use `java.time.ZonedDateTime` objects when "writing" to the database
-in place of `java.sql.Timestamp` objects, and expect `org.joda.time.DateTime`
+in place of `java.sql.Timestamp` objects, and expect `java.time.ZonedDateTime`
 objects when "reading" where you would have previously expected
 `java.sql.Timestamp` objects.